-Hue was our second stop during a whirlwind week in Vietnam and we were determined to check out the top sights in Vietnam’s ancient capital.
+Hue was our second stop during a whirlwind trip through Vietnam and we were determined to check out the top sights in Vietnam’s ancient capital.
 Situated on the banks of the Perfume River, sightseeing in Hue is filled with pagodas, tombs, glimpses of the Perfume River, a UNESCO World Heritage Site and the incredible Imperial City.
 With one day to explore Hue’s must see sights here are our top picks for a fun filled Hue itinerary!

 1 | Thien Mu Pagoda

 The Thien Mu Pagoda, overlooking the Perfume River, is an iconic Hue backdrop and a symbol of the ancient city.
 The 7 story pagoda was originally built in 1601 but, as a site of political demonstrations, has been destroyed and rebuilt many times in the years since.
 The pagoda is still a religious site today and it’s common to see monks wandering around the grounds.

 The Austin car which Thich Quang Duc, the infamous burning monk, used to drive himself to the Ho Chi Minh intersection where he burned himself to death in an attempt to demonstrate that Buddhism needed martyrs is also housed on the grounds.

 Thien Mu:The car used by Thich Quang Duc:

 The Perfume River, slowly winding its way through Hue, is a tranquil contrast to the hustle of city life.
 Named for the tropical scents that are carried along the river from its flora and fauna rich source, the river is surrounded by the historic sights of the ancient city.
 We loved spending some time along its banks watching the passing boats and river life in full swing.
 As for the perfume fragrance, we’ll have to take a rain check on confirming that the truth is in the name!